MossyJossy/Phase-2-Project/README.md

 The data-frames used can be found in the [data folder](data/kc_house_data.csv) of this repository.

 ## Method
-This project used an iterative approach to regression modelling to provide an insightful overview of the architectural aspects of a house in order to indetify the top 3 features that are correlated with the selling price of the property.
+This project used an iterative approach to regression modelling to provide an insightful overview of the architectural aspects of a house in order to identify the top 3 features that are correlated with the selling price of the property.

 Through various visualisations and Linear Regression Analysis from a simple base model, the project went through five total iterations.
 These versions tackled issues such as identifying categorical data, dropping variables that showed high correlation (multicollinearity) to others, and transforming data to tackle skewness showcased in both the dependent and independent variables.